 How does payment work?

-Invoices are sent on the 15th of each month and payment is due by the 27th of the month.
-Preferred payment is online through Square (it is secure and safe and you can save your payment method for automatic payments).
-Cash or check will be accepted.
+Invoices are sent on the 15th of each month and payment is due by the 27th of the month, which will be auto-drafted through the service Fons.
+You will be asked to set up an account with Fons when you sign up for lessons.
 Payment includes books, materials and other resources to make lessons the best and most engaging they can be.